William Pye (sculptor): Biography

 Pye's sculptures are also to be found at Antony House and The Vineyard Hotel.
 He has had many exhibitions of his sculptures in the UK and elsewhere since his first solo exhibition in 1966.
 He has received many awards, including being elected Honorary Fellow of the Royal Institute of British Architects in 1993.

-In 2016, Pye completed a water sculpture called Alchemilla at the All-England Club, which was inaugurated prior to Wimbledon.
+In 2016 Pye's water sculpture Alchemilla was unveiled at the All England Lawn Tennis and Croquet Club in Wimbledon on the first day of the 2016 Wimbledon Championships.